E-Waste Disposal in Houston, Texas

 Does Houston pick up electronics?

 Junk removal in Houston starts at $79 with Dropcurb — same-day curbside pickup with no monthly-schedule waits.
-Houston planned a 311 on-demand heavy trash system for March 2026, but it was put on hold — the monthly neighborhood route schedule continues with chronic pickup delays and missed-collection complaints spiking at the 311 center.
-Appliances, electronics, tires, and construction debris are still excluded.
+Houston implemented a new 311 call-to-schedule rule in March 2026, but heavy trash pickup was paused again shortly after launch due to staffing shortages.
+Chronic pickup delays continue across the city's 670 square miles.
+Appliances, electronics, tires, and construction debris still excluded.
+Six depository stations available for self-haul.

-City program details: Houston planned a 311 call-to-schedule heavy trash system for March 2026, but the rollout was put on hold due to chronic pickup delays and budget overruns.
-The monthly neighborhood route schedule continues.
+City program details: Houston implemented a new 5-day trash pickup rule in March 2026 — residents must now call 311 to schedule bulky item collections as staffing shortages impact regular service.
+The rollout has been rocky: heavy trash pickup was paused again after initial launch.
+Monthly neighborhood route schedule technically continues but with chronic backlogs.
 The city's 311 center has seen a sharp spike in missed-pickup service requests.
 The Solid Waste overtime budget was exceeded early in the fiscal year.
+Houston also exploring landfill partnerships to curb illegal dumping.
+Six depository stations available for self-haul.
 Free for residents.
 Appliances, electronics, tires, and construction debris excluded.

-Houston's planned 311 call-to-schedule heavy trash system was put on hold in March 2026 due to chronic pickup delays and budget overruns — the monthly route schedule continues.
+Houston implemented a new 5-day trash pickup rule in March 2026 — residents now call 311 to schedule bulky item collections.
+But heavy trash pickup was paused again shortly after launch due to staffing shortages.
 The Solid Waste overtime budget was exceeded early in the fiscal year.
-311 missed-pickup service requests have spiked.
+311 missed-pickup service requests continue spiking.
+The city is exploring landfill partnerships to curb illegal dumping and encourages residents to use one of six depository stations.
 The old monthly schedule generated 659 illegal dumping reports in just 4 weeks.
-Gainsborough Waste and other Houston transfer stations charge ~$40 per pickup truck load (first-time customers get $25 off).
+Gainsborough Waste transfer stations charge ~$40 per pickup truck load (first-time customers get $25 off).
 Snap Junk Removal charges $33-48/cubic yard with a $185 minimum (3-yard minimum).
 Fire Dawgs starts at $99 (curbside minimum).
-Tex Mex Junk Removal from $165.
+Tex Mex Junk Removal: quarter load $165, half load $350, full load $550 at (832) 589-4987.
 Trash N Dash charges $149-$600+ based on volume.
 Average Houston junk removal runs $237-$248 according to Homeyou (21,851 local projects).
 1-800-GOT-JUNK serves Houston at $150-600+.
 LoadUp starts at $79 per item.

 Dropcurb picks up electronics same-day in Houston for $99 flat — no wait, no annual limits, no restrictions.

-Houston planned a 311 on-demand heavy trash system for March 2026, but it was put on hold due to chronic pickup delays and budget overruns.
-The monthly route schedule continues with staffing shortages and spiking missed-pickup complaints.
+Houston launched a 311 call-to-schedule heavy trash rule in March 2026 — then paused pickup again due to staffing shortages.
+The monthly route schedule has chronic backlogs across 670 square miles.
 The old system generated 659 illegal dumping reports in just 4 weeks.
+The city is now exploring landfill partnerships and pushing residents to six depository stations.
 Appliances, electronics, and tires still aren't accepted.

 659